-Our Peanut Butter and Jelly Cookies are a delicous new take on an old lunch-box favorite!
+Our Peanut Butter and Jelly Cookies are a delicious new take on an old lunch-box favorite!
 Enjoy smooth, buttery peanut butter and surprisingly sweet jam in every bite.
 These cookies are light, chewy, and the ultimate comfort food.
 A nostalgic peanut butter and jelly sandwich put into cookie form—does it get any better?

 These PB&J cookies are buttery smooth, sweet, and tasty.
 Light and delicious, these cookies are perfect for every time of day.
 (Yes, even for breakfast!
-Don't worry—we won't tell.)
+Don't worry - we won't tell.)

 Peanut butter and jelly are such a classic combo, we bet that no one will be able to resist these cookies!
 Set these out at any gathering or party, and they'll be gone before you know it.
 These cookies are so delicious, we guarantee they'll be your new favorite!